Philippines prepares for three-month-long volcano emergency

 "We remain on red alert," Marasigan told a media briefing, adding that 69,672 evacuees were housed in schools while nearly 12,000 took shelter in tents or went to relatives in more secure locations.

-Health workers are giving free check-ups and medicine to elderly women and children in evacuation centres, but there are not enough toilets.
+Health workers are giving free check-ups and medicine to elderly women and children in evacuation centres grappling with a sanitation shortage.

 "The province is doing everything to close the gaps for these toilet facilities," said Nestor Santiago, assistant secretary at the health ministry.